Reference: Windows encryption management

 The user logs in to the recovery portal using the SAML authentication that you configured in the Recovery Portal tab.
 The user enters the number of characters of the recovery key ID that you set, selects the recovery key ID from the autocomplete results, and clicks Get Recovery Key.
 The user can use this recovery key to unlock the drive.

 After the drive is unlocked, the user is prompted to change the PIN or password within five minutes.
 The text for this prompt is hardcoded and does not need to be configured in the BitLocker policy.
 On subsequent starts or reboots, the user uses this new PIN or password to unlock the drive.

 During system maintenance or troubleshooting, you might need to temporarily suspend BitLocker.
 The key protectors are disabled when you suspend BitLocker, which allows you to bypass BitLocker without unencrypting the drive.
 You can resume BitLocker after you complete the maintenance or troubleshooting without having to encrypt the drive again.

-Protect 2.0.2 and later includes these packages to suspend and resume BitLocker: Protect - Suspend BitLocker and Protect - Resume BitLocker.
+Enforce includes these packages to suspend and resume BitLocker: Enforce - Suspend BitLocker and Enforce - Resume BitLocker.